tytydraco/yessleep/out/Theres_something_wrong_with_this_free_carton_of_eggs.md

 I sought psychological counseling—you tend not to believe your own eyes when something happens like what I’ve precedingly described.
 I thought it couldn’t hurt.

 After a week or so, I got a call from Earl asking if I’d seen Danny.
-I told him we’d gone out and I told him that I told the cops, too.
+I told him we’d gone out and I told him that I told the cops what we'd been up to that night, too.
 And I left it at that.

 When Earl sees me in the grocery store now, he gets a look on his face like he’s smelling shit.
 Then he turns and walks the other way.
 I wouldn’t be surprised if he wanted to kill me.